Real-Dev-Squad/docs/docs/guide-for-local-setup/README.md

-# This is a document that describes how to run RDS app locally with local backend
+# This is a document that describes how to run the RDS app locally with a local backend

 ## 1. Setup the Backend